This is a sponsored post for Cirio

 - Heat the oil in a frying pan and add the chilli and garlic and cook on a low heat for 1-2 minutes.

-- Add the choppedd tomatoes and salt and pepper to the pan and stir well and simmer until the pasta is ready.
+- Add the chopped tomatoes, tomato puree and salt and pepper to the pan and stir well and simmer until the pasta is ready.

 - Drain the pasta (reserving a little of the water) and add to the sauce along with the basil.
 Stir well and serve.